arunkalher/DSA-Repo/Sorting/insertion_sort/readme.md

 ![Alt text](image1.png)

-### Basic idea is to iterate over array , pick up  an element , if prev ele is >= prev  then just continue otherwise just find ele < curr   from left array ( index 0 to curr-1) and place curr   in its correct position and shift right one place elements starting from curr element's  correct position to  its prevous position.
+### Basic idea is to iterate over array , pick up  an element , if prev ele is <= curr then just continue otherwise just find ele > curr from left array ( index 0 to curr-1) and place curr in its correct position and shift right one place elements starting from curr element's correct position to its prevous position.
 ```C++

 #include <iostream>